Our classes are taught by experienced instructors (who aren't robots!)

 Following law-school, Ben continued on as host of Friday Nite Improvs and served in that role as well as Managing Director of FNI for the next 15 years.
 During Ben’s reign as host, Friday Nite Improvs became the longest continuously-running show in Pittsburgh history.
 Ben has taught improv, serving as the Improv for Teens teacher at the Mount Lebanon Center for Theater Arts, a guest lecturer in improv comedy for Carnegie Mellon University’s summer sessions, a guest lecturer at Point Park University’s Theater Arts Department, and a frequent workshop advisor for Friday Nite Improvs.
 Ben also directed the all-female improv troupe The Chopstick Alternative and performed with local troupes Mission 50 and Riot Act.

 Ben is now a proud member of Arcade’s house team, Player One, as well as Arcade Comedy Theater’s de facto attorney.
 He lives with his lovely and patient wife, Lauren in Squirrel Hill.
-He is also getting a puppy soon.
+He is also the loving owner of a bulldog named Stanley.